FrankMeyer22/hello-world/readme.md

 An example of config file is given in the main directory of this project: config_API_CRAFTML.txt

 Comment / decomment the line of a given action configuration to run it.
+'''
 To run CraftML just type:
 java -jar craftML01.jar config_API_CRAFTML.txt

 (the config file should be in the same directory as the jar file)
+'''

-To run craftML for with XML (Extrem Multi label) data, you should use the -Xmx -Xms option to ask for more RAM
+To run craftML on XML (Extreme Multi label) data, you should use the -Xmx -Xms option to ask for more RAM

+'''
-For instance if you can ask 32Gb of RAM, you can use: java -Xms32g -XMX32g -jar craftML01.jar c:\OpenCraftML2019\config_API_CRAFTML.txt
+For instance if you can ask 32Gb of RAM, you can use:

+java -Xms32g -XMX32g -jar craftML01.jar c:\OpenCraftML2019\config_API_CRAFTML.txt
+'''
 (it is assumed that the project has been installed on C:/openCraftML2019/... )

 ### by the command-line